Mary C. Boys: Biography

-Significant Contributions to Religious Education
+Contributions to Religious Education

 Boys began her research in the field of religious education by engaging historical critical biblical scholarship, which was only then beginning to have an impact in the Catholic context due to Vatican II.
 Her first book, Biblical Interpretation in Religious Education, was published by the Religious Education Press in 1980.
 In addition to numerous articles, chapters, and public lectures she became deeply involved with the Association of Professors and Researchers in Religious Education.
 That association led to her ground-breaking scholarly collaboration with Dr. Sara Lee in Christian-Jewish learning and dialogue.

-Boys has made significant contributions to the field of religious education through her work on “learning in the presence of the other.”
-She has fundamentally reshaped not only Christian-Jewish dialogue, but also the scholarship of learning in multi-faith contexts across myriad traditions.
+Boys has made contributions to the field of religious education through her work on “learning in the presence of the other.”
 The recipient of many large grants, she has been a senior advisor to several national projects, including the Valparaiso Project in the Education and Formation of Faith, the Catholic-Jewish Colloquium, Educating for Religious Particularism and Pluralism, and the ATS Project on Christian Hospitality and Interreligious Education.